 This garden pasta salad is a balance between fresh flavors and creamy ingredients, like pesto and mayonnaise.
 This recipe requires both minimal effort and cooking, primarily relying on an array of raw vegetables to do the heavy lifting.
 That said, this is the sort of salad you want to put together at the last minute because otherwise, all the water in the vegetables will escape, leaving you with a soggy salad.
 No one likes a soggy salad so a little extra planning, in this case, is well worth the effort.

 From sauerkraut, braised cabbage, to stuffing for blintzes, the pantheon of Eastern European cuisine truly knows how to give cabbage life.
-So if using this hearty and
+So if using this hearty and affordable vegetable appeals to you, why not give baked and stuffed cabbage rolls a spin?
+One key difference amongst recipes is that sauces fluctuate between sweet and tangy, so keep this in mind when measuring out your vinegar and sugar.

 Potato salad is a classic staple in both American and German kitchens, but other cultures have gotten hip to the game, too.
 Korean potato salad adds a few unexpected ingredients, including diced apple and cucumber.
 It’s great for those who may be tired of their well-worn potato salad recipe but still want to please a crowd.